-- 5-8 cloves of garlic (use 8 if your garlic cloves are small or closer to 5 if they’re quite large)
+- 5-8 cloves of garlic use 8 if your garlic cloves are small or closer to 5 if they’re quite large

-- 1 ½ teaspoons olive oil
+- 1 ½ tablespoons olive oil butter, or Earth Balance

-- 1 ¼ teaspoons kosher or sea salt plus a pinch, separated
+- 1 ¼ teaspoons kosher or sea salt plus a pinch separated

 - ½ - 1 teaspoon freshly ground black pepper

-- Additional water, milk, or vegetable stock, if needed
+- Additional water milk, or vegetable stock, if needed

 - In a stockpot or large saucepan, combine the cauliflower florets and water over high heat.
 When it reaches boiling, put a lid on the pan and drop the heat to medium low.
 Simmer for 5 minutes or until the cauliflower is very tender.